CONDUCTION HEAT TRANSFER

 While in case of cylindrical and spherical bodies the situation is different.
-Adding insulation increases thermal resistance in conductance (x/kA) while decreases thermal resistance in convection (Rth=1/hA).
+Adding insulation increases thermal resistance in conductance (x/kA) while decreases thermal resistance in convection (R th=1/h A).
 As a result the overall resistance decreases and the rate of heat transfer increases.
-The thickness of insulation for which rate of heat transfer is maximum, is called critical thickness of insulation.
-The critical radius (outer radius with insulation) is given by for a
+The insulation thickness for maximum rate of heat transfer is the critical thickness of insulation.
+The critical radius (outer radius with insulation) is for a

 Cylindrical surface rc = k/ho

 Spherical surface rc =2k/ho

 Where k is the thermal conductivity of insulation

 ho is convective heat transfer coefficient on the outer side of insulation